-The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 17th May 2024.
-Works are programmed to be completed over eight nights (19:30 - 06:00).
-Traffic management (TM) is currently anticipated to comprise of a night-time full NB road closure with signed diversion.
-Traffic travelling NB will be diverted off the A1 at Thistly Cross Roundabout.
-The diversion route will then lead onto A199 before re-joining the A1 at Abbotsview Junction.
-This adds an extra three minutes to affected journeys and no additional miles.
-There are no pedestrian or other non-motorised user (NMU) facilities with connectivity to the scheme extents.
+The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 3rd June 2024.
+Works are programmed to be completed over five nights (19:30 - 06:00).
+Traffic management (TM) is currently anticipated to comprise of a full night-time road closure with signed diversion.
+Traffic will be diverted off the A68 at Ravenswood Roundabout.
+The diversion route will then lead onto A6091, followed by the A7 and A699, before re-joining the A68.
+This adds an extra 23 minutes and 15.8 miles to affected journeys.